kuzudb/kuzu-docs/blog/2024-01-llms-graphs-overview/index.md

 (i) [SPARQL](https://arxiv.org/abs/2309.16248); and (ii) [Cypher](https://dl.acm.org/doi/pdf/10.1145/3511808.3557703)).
 So a low-hanging fruit future work is:

-*Important Future Work 1: Perform similar prompting studies for query languages of graph DBMSs.*: Given the new benchmarks people are providing for SPARQL and Cypher, the infrastructure for this type of evaluation may be available.
+*Important Future Work 1: Similar prompting studies for query languages of graph DBMSs with a focus on recursive and unions of joins queries.*:
+Given the new benchmarks
+people are providing for SPARQL and Cypher, the infrastructure for this type of evaluation may be available.
-In contrast to SQL queries, here one should study various recursive queries that the query languages of GDBMSs are particularly good at and queries that omit
+In contrast to SQL queries, here one should study various recursive queries that the query languages of GDBMSs are particularly good at and queries that omit labels, which would yield to  For example if you want to ask all connections between your `User` nodes and User can have many relationships, such as `Follows`, `SentMoneyTo`, or `SameFamily`, you would have to write 3 possible join queries in SQL but can write with a very simple syntax such as `MATCH (a:User)-[e]->(b:User)` in Cypher, where the omissions of the label on relationship `e` indicates searching over all possible joins.

+As a side note: In the context of any query language, including SQL, questions that require sub-queries are of particular interest as they are generally harder to write.
+Some of the papers I read had sections analyzing the performance of LLMs on nested queries but the focus was not on these.
+In prior literature there are papers written solely on text-to-SQL generation for nested queries (e.g., see [the ATHENA++ paper](https://www.vldb.org/pvldb/vol13/p2747-sen.pdf)).
+I am certain someone somewhere is already focusing solely into nested queries.

 ## [data.world Paper](https://arxiv.org/pdf/2311.07509.pdf) and Some Interesting Questions
 In the remainder of the post I want to review the paper from data.world.
 Similar to the other papers there,